courageJ/SMR/README.md

 # The SMR paper

-Jie Wu, Yu Hua, Pengfei Zuo and Yuanyuan Sun, "A Cost-efficient Rewriting Scheme to Improve Restore Performance in Deduplication Systems".
+Jie Wu, Yu Hua, Pengfei Zuo, Yuanyuan Sun, "A Cost-efficient Rewriting Scheme to Improve Restore Performance in Deduplication Systems", Proceedings of the 33rd International Conference on Massive Storage Systems and Technology (MSST), 2017.

 # Implementation